Ibusuki Makurazaki Line: History

 The 14 km Nishi-Kagoshima (now Kagoshima-Chūō) to Goino section opened in 1930, and was extended 32 km to Ibusuki in 1934, and a further 4 km to Yamakawa in 1936.
 The next 18 km extension to Nishi-Ei opened in 1960 as a passenger only line, and Makurazaki (a further 20 km) was reached in 1963.

 Steam locomotives were withdrawn in 1973, and freight services in 1980.
 CTC signalling was commissioned between Nishi-Kagoshima and Yamakawa in 1983.
 Token signalling between Yamakawa and Makurazaki was abolished in 1994.

 On June 21, 2014, a ten-metre cliff between Satsuma-Imaizumi and Nukumi collapsed.
 A Kagoshima-bound limited express train rode onto the debris caused by the collapse, resulting in the derailment of the first car.
 Out of 47 people on board, 13 passengers and two staff were injured; three were hospitalised.
-The section between Kiire and Ibusuki was then temporarily closed until June 28.
+The section between Kiire and Ibusuki was then closed until June 28.

 In July 2014, JR Kyushu raised the possibility of partially closing the Ibusuki Makurazaki Line due to consistent financial loss.